BBC Radio Wales: Radio Gwent and Radio Clwyd opt-outs

-Following BBC Wales' experiments with community radio in 1978, two permanent opt-out services were developed in the North East and the South East.
-Radio Deeside was reopened in February 1980 in response to the closure of the Shotton steelworks.
+Following BBC Wales' experiments with community radio in 1978, two permanent opt-out services were developed in the north-east and the south-east.
+Radio Deeside was relaunched in February 1980 in response to the closure of the Shotton steelworks.

-Its coverage area was expanded to the rest of Clwyd in October 1981 and the station was subsequently renamed BBC Radio Clwyd, broadcasting extended local news bulletins, a mid-morning show and occasional special programming from studios in Mold until its closure in October 1993.
-After the closure of Radio Clwyd, local bulletins for north-east Wales continued until 2002 - staff having moved from Mold to Wrexham in summer 1998.
+Its coverage area was expanded to the rest of Clwyd in October 1981 and the station was subsequently renamed BBC Radio Clwyd, broadcasting on 657 kHz, and featuring extended local news bulletins, a mid-morning show and occasional special programming from studios in Mold until its closure in October 1993.
+After the closure of Radio Clwyd, local bulletins for north-east Wales continued until March 2002 - staff having moved from Mold to Wrexham in June 1998.

 BBC Radio Gwent, based in Cwmbran, broadcast from 18 April 1983 until March 1991.
 Radio Gwent was available on FM, and since its closure has continued to relay the national Radio Wales service on the same FM frequencies to the Gwent area.
-Both of these stations operated at peak times only, and carried Radio Wales at other times.
+Both of these stations operated at peak times only and carried Radio Wales at other times.

 Programming

-BBC Radio Wales broadcasts each weekday from 5.30am to 12:30am and from 5am to 1am at weekends, live from the headquarters of BBC Cymru Wales at Central Square, just near the main railway station in Cardiff city centre.
-The station simulcasts overnight programming from BBC Radio 5 Live after closedown every night.
+BBC Radio Wales broadcasts each weekday from 05:30 to 00:30 and from 05:00 to 01:00 at weekends, live from the headquarters of BBC Cymru Wales at Central Square, near the main railway station in Cardiff city centre.
+During the station's downtime, Radio Wales simulcasts the output of BBC Radio 5 Live.

 Weekday programming includes the flagship breakfast news magazine Radio Wales Breakfast with Claire Summers (Monday–Thursday), magazine shows with Jason Mohammad (Monday–Wednesday), Wynne Evans, Behnaz Akhgar (Monday–Thursday) and Eleri Siôn (Friday).

-Weekend programming includes Sunday afternoon shows with Lynn Bowles and Roy Noble, Adam Walton's new music show on Saturday nights, Celtic Heartbeat with Frank Hennessy and entertainment shows with Carol Vorderman and Owen Money.
+Weekend programming includes Sunday afternoon shows with Lynn Bowles and Roy Noble, Adam Walton's new music show on Saturday nights, Celtic Heartbeat with Frank Hennessy, Beverley’s World of Music hosted by Beverley Humphreys and entertainment shows with Kiri Pritchard-McLean and Bronwen Lewis.

 Most of Radio Wales' programming is produced and broadcast from the Cardiff headquarters with the Adam Walton show originating from the BBC's Wrexham studios on the Glyndŵr University campus.

 Sports coverage

-Radio Wales Sport is broadcast on Saturdays, generally between 2pm and 7pm, during the football and rugby season (the programme is extended on occasions to include live commentary of early and late matches).
+Radio Wales Sport is broadcast on Saturdays, generally between 14:00 and 19:00, during the football and rugby seasons (the programme is extended on occasions to include live commentary of early and late matches).

-Radio Wales Sport features localised FM commentary of Swansea City in the south west of Wales, Cardiff City in the south-east of Wales, and Wrexham in north Wales with a rolling service of match updates and results on medium wave.
+Radio Wales Sport features localised FM commentary of Swansea City in the south-west of Wales, Cardiff City in the south-east of Wales, and Wrexham in north Wales with a rolling service of match updates and results on medium wave.
 The station's commentators are led by BBC Wales football correspondent Rob Phillips and BBC Wales rugby correspondent Gareth Charles.
 The summarisers include former Wales football captain Kevin Ratcliffe and former Wales flanker Martyn Williams.